 4. 10 Minute Cranberry Soap

 Cranberry and orange are an excellent scent combination, especially during Christmas.
-Of course, it smells fantastic, but did you know that cranberry is also perfect for your skin?
-It contains loads of antioxidants and an acne-fighting compound called resveratrol to help keep your skin smooth and clear.
+Of course, it smells fantastic, but did you know cranberry is also perfect for your skin?
+It contains many antioxidants and an acne-fighting compound called resveratrol to help keep your skin smooth and clear.

 5. Mid-Century Modern Planter

 This one looks way more expensive than it is.
 This mid-century style DIY planter By Sugar And Cloth adds a gorgeous plant to it, and BOOM, you’re done.
 Any guesses what it’s made from?
 It’s just two stacked bowls!

 All you’ll need is some gorilla glue, one large bowl, and one small bowl.
 These are from Target, but you can easily find bowls for under a dollar at thrift stores.
 Then, glue them together.
 Viola!
 Your plant-loving best friend will adore this!

 The holiday season is a time to treat yourself and enjoy all the delicious treats, so food gifts are the best.
 A tin full of homemade chocolate toffee is a simple, easy gift you can make in bulk for friends, neighbors, and coworkers.